Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Locally Schinzel rings and integrally Hilbertian rings

 \subsection{Main results}

-The following statement provides our main examples of Schinzel rings and of integrally Hilbertian rings.
-To simplify the statements, we call \emph{half near UFD} an integral domain that solely satisfies condition (\ref{def:near-UFD}-1) from Definition \ref{def:near-UFD}.
+The following statement provides our main examples of locally Schinzel rings and of integrally Hilbertian rings.

-\begin{thm} For ${\mathcal Z}$ a ring as in the first row and ${\mathcal P}$ a primality type as in the first column, we have the following answers to the question of whether ${\mathcal Z}$ is a Schinzel ring \hbox{w.r.t.} ${\mathcal P}$: 3mm
+\begin{thm} For a ring ${\mathcal Z}$ as in first row and a primality type ${\mathcal P}$ as in first column, we have the following answers to the question of whether ${\mathcal Z}$ is a locally Schinzel ring \hbox{w.r.t.} ${\mathcal P}$: 3mm

 3mm